JedS6391/LGP-examples/README.md

 ./gradlew jar
 ```

-This will output a JAR to build/libs that contains everything necessary to run the examples.
+This will output a JAR to the `build/libs` directory that contains everything necessary to run the examples.

 2. Run your chosen problem